lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 Trajectory visualization
 ------------------------

-..  container:: justify

 The simulation is running well, but we would like to visualize the trajectories of the atoms.
 To do so, we first need to print the positions of the atoms in a file at a regular interval.

-..  container:: justify

 Add the following command to the *input.lammps* file, in the *Visualization* section of *PART B*:

 ..  code-block:: lammps

     dump mydmp all atom 100 dump.lammpstrj

-..  container:: justify

 Run the *input.lammps* using LAMMPS again.
 A file named *dump.lammpstrj* must appear within *my-first-input/*.
 A *.lammpstrj* file can be opened using VMD.
 With Ubuntu/Linux, you can simply execute in the terminal:

 ..  code-block:: bw

     vmd dump.lammpstrj

-..  container:: justify

 Otherwise, you can open VMD and import the *dump.lammpstrj* file manually using *File -> New molecule*.

-..  container:: justify

 By default, you should see a cloud of lines, but you can improve the representation (see this :ref:`vmd-label` for basic instructions).

 .. figure:: ../figures/level1/lennard-jones-fluid/first-input-light.png
     :alt: binary fluid simulated by LAMMPS and visualized with VMD